lukelarsen/assemble-notifications/README.md

 ```css
 $notification-z-index: zOrder('notification');
 ```
-See [PostCSS z-index Order] for more info and seting z-index values.
+See [PostCSS z-index Order] for more info and setting z-index values.

 ##### $notification-padding
 - Default: 7px 15px;